dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 problems more fully versus just guessing at a solution.

-So far, these techniques for measuring internal model state have been mostly applied to chatbots writing normal text, what we call "natural language" (as opposed to computer languages).
+So far, these techniques for measuring internal model state have been mostly applied to chatbots writing text for human consumption, what we call "natural language" (to be contrasted with "programming language"s).
 This makes sense, since some of the most critical LLM tasks involve chatting with a user, and some of the most interesting concepts to measure, such as honesty or power-seeking, apply most readily to these conversations.
-But it's pretty hard to say quantitative things about natural language concepts, so our ability to rigorously study internal representations is limited to smaller scales, where we can read over chatbots output as humans and determine whether their level of "honesty" (or some other interesting concept) matches the internal thing we're measuring.
+But it's hard to say quantitative or precise things about natural language concepts, so our ability to rigorously study internal representations is limited to smaller scales, where we can read over chatbots' output as humans \AT{acutally, these are often graded by AI...} and determine whether their level of "honesty" (or some other interesting concept) matches the internal thing we're measuring.

 ![A diagram from Zou showing probes that read hallucination, honesty,